 The Board places on record its sincere appreciation towards the

-Company''s valued customers in India and abroad for the support and
+company''s valued customers in India and abroad and esteemed

 The Board also gratefully acknowledges the support and guidance

-received from various Ministries of the Government of India, particularly
+received from various ministries of the Govt. of India, particularly

-the Department of Heavy Industry, in Company''s operations and
+the Department of Heavy Industry, in the companys operations and

 developmental plans.
-The Directors express their grateful thanks
+The Directors also express their gratitude to the

-also to the

 Comptroller and Auditor General of India, Chairman and Members of Audit

-Board, Statutory Auditors, Branch Auditors and
+Board, Statutory Auditors, Branch Auditors, Secretarial Auditor and

 Cost Auditors.
-The Company also wishes to place on record its
+The company also wishes to place on record its

-appreciation for the continued co-operation received from all the Technology
+appreciation for the continued co-operation received from all the

-Collaborators and Suppliers and support provided by
+technology collaborators and suppliers and for the support provided by

-the Financial

-Institutions and bankers.
-Last but not the least the
+the financial institutions and bankers.
+Last but not the least, the

 Board wishes to place on record its deep gratitude to all BHELites

-whose enthusiasm, team efforts, devotion and sense of belongingness has made this great
+whose enthusiasm, team effort, devotion and sense of belongingness have

 For and on behalf of the Board of Directors of